angular/angular/aio/content/guide/prerequisites-setup.md

 The following package managers have been verified with Angular:

-* The [npm client](https://docs.npmjs.com/cli/install) command line interface, which is installed with `Node.js` by default.
+* The [npm client](https://docs.npmjs.com/cli/npm) command line interface, which is installed with `Node.js` by default.
 To check if you have the npm client installed, run `npm -v` in a terminal/console window.
-Most of the documentation for Angular assumes the `npm` client.
+Most of the documentation for Angular assumes the npm client.

-* The [yarn client](https://yarnpkg.com/).
-Compatible versions are listed in the "engines" section of the [master `package.json` file](https://github.com/angular/angular/blob/master/package.json) for Angular.
+* The [yarn client](https://yarnpkg.com/) command line interface.

 {@a install-cli}